SHOPMACHER/sm-slider/README.md

 # smSlider
 smSlider is a library for creating responsive and slick sliders that serve whatever content you want them to.
+The general philosophy is to provide a flexible library in which to user can handle the styling mostly by itself.
+This makes it easy, to customize the slider without having to override a lot of library styles.
+Basically the only styling provided is done for the sake of animation and responsiveness.

 ## Table of Contents